liuchenggang2014/stt/README.md

-# google cloud speach to tex
+# google cloud speach to text